 Deathstrike shadowsteps you to your target dealing damage and giving yourself Fury.
 If the first attack hits, a second strike will deal additional damage.

 Unrelenting Assault is a very acrobatic ability and you might be tempted to prioritize it over other weapon skills, but the damage it provides is rather subpar.
 It should either be used as an evade or damage increase in form of Might if you think evade won’t be needed.

-Your Staff skills deal less damage however offer immense utility.
-Mender's Rebuke deals damage, inflicts enemies hit with Weakness causing them to deal less damage, and also gives you and your team a small heal after a delay.
-Warding Rift blocks all incoming attacks for 2 seconds whilst dealing a small amount of damage, and Renewing Wave cleanses conditions and heals your party members.
+Your Staff skills offer immense utility at the expense of damage.
+Mender's Rebuke deals damage, inflicts Weakness to enemies hit, and applies a small heal to you and your team after a delay.
+Warding Rift blocks all incoming attacks for 2 seconds while dealing a small amount of damage.
+Renewing Wave cleanses conditions and heals your party members.

 If that wasn’t enough, we saved the best utility for last.
-Surge of the Mists is incredible, it deals damage, is an evade, grants yourself Vigor, Fury, and Might, and knocks down foes dealing immense breakbar damage.
+Surge of the Mists deals damage, evades, provides immense breakbar damage, and grants yourself Vigor, Fury, and Might

 Legendary Dwarf Stance (Jalis) is absolutely not a worse legend than Shiro, it offers great damage reduction and consistent damage from Vengeful Hammers, a skill in which hammers circle your character dealing damage and healing you when they hit targets and reducing incoming damage by -20%.